 A sun hat is very helpful if you’ll be out in the sun for any length of time.
 I like the Outdoor Research Helios Sun Hat.
 It’s very light weight and breathes well, but also protects from the sun.
 The strap can be removed, but I like it.
 It helps keep the hat on in stronger winds, and I can remove the hat and let it hang from the strap.
 The brim of this hat is about 2.5 inches, which is wide enough to help protect your eyes and neck from the sun but narrow enough not to get in the way on the camera too much.
 I’ve tried hats with a wider brim but they constantly get in the way of the camera.

 I looked for years for a pair of gloves that had a decent grip on the fingers so I could work the camera without removing the gloves, and that would keep my hands reasonably warm during the winter or in the wind.
 Eventually, I found these Outdoor Research Gripper Gloves.
 They are not heavy gloves, so if you live in a very cold climate they may not be enough.
 But I’ve found them warm enough for Virginia.
 They are made of fabric that resists wind, which I wanted, but they are still fairly breathable.
-The inside of the thumb, first finger, middle finger and palm have a synthetic material that provides some grip.
+The outside of the thumb, first finger, middle finger and palm have a synthetic material that provides some grip.
 I find it “grippy” enough I can control the camera without removing the gloves.
 I have seen the gloves with holes at the end that are made for photographers, but I prefer these.

 If you spend a lot of time hiking and photographing it can be nice to have a portable stool with you to sit down and rest.
 The best stool I’ve found so far is the Walkstool Comfort.
 It’s a bit more expensive than some of the others, but as so often happens, you get what you pay for.
 The Walkstool Comfort is a 3-legged stool that comes in several sizes to suit your height, and supports a large amount of weight (between 385 - 550 lbs, depending in which model you choose).
 I have the Walkstool Comfort 55 model, which has a normal sitting height of 22 inches (55 cm), and a low sitting height of 13 inches.
 When packed up it’s 16 inches long and comes in a small bag.
 Mine supports 495 lbs.
 The Walkstool Comfort models are made in Sweden, support more weight, and are a little more expensive.
 The Walkstool Basic models are made in China, support a little less weight, and cost a little less.
 Here is a comparison of the Walkstool models.